Milwaukee Public Schools: Charter schools

 In 1990, Milwaukee became the first community in the United States to adopt a school voucher program.
 The program enables students to receive public funding to study at parochial and other private schools free of cost.
 The 2006−07 school year marked the first time that more than $100 million was paid in vouchers, as 26% of Milwaukee students receive public funding to attend schools outside the MPS system.
-If the voucher program alone were considered a school district, it would mark the sixth-largest district in Wisconsin.

 Under Wisconsin state law, the Milwaukee school board is one of several entities that can authorize charter schools in the city.
 Other authorities that can authorize charter schools are the Milwaukee City Council, the University of Wisconsin–Milwaukee, and the Milwaukee Area Technical College Board.
 The first charter school in Milwaukee was the Highland Community School, a Montessori elementary school authorized by Milwaukee Public Schools in 1996.

 Schools

 An asterisk (*) indicates a charter school.